rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Create an Executable Test Case

-Having a way to reproduce your issue will be very helpful for others to help confirm, investigate and ultimately fix your issue.
+Having a way to reproduce your issue will be very helpful for others to help, confirm, investigate and ultimately fix your issue.
 You can do this by providing an executable test case.
 To make this process easier, we have prepared several bug report templates for you to use as a starting point:

 * Template for Active Record (models, database) issues: [gem](https://github.com/rails/rails/blob/master/guides/bug_report_templates/active_record_gem.rb) / [master](https://github.com/rails/rails/blob/master/guides/bug_report_templates/active_record_master.rb)
 * Template for Action Pack (controllers, routing) issues: [gem](https://github.com/rails/rails/blob/master/guides/bug_report_templates/action_controller_gem.rb) / [master](https://github.com/rails/rails/blob/master/guides/bug_report_templates/action_controller_master.rb)